algobulls/algobulls_help_site/docs/member/marketplace.md

  * `Parameters` - These are all the parameters used by the strategy.
     * `Strategy By` - Creator of the strategy.
     * `Strategy Name` - Name of the strategy.
-    * `Exchange` - Exchange the strategy is expected to trade on.
+    * `Exchange` - Exchange where the strategy is expected to trade on.
 This depends on the instrument the strategy being executed on such as NSE, NFO and MCX for Indian markets.
-    * `Segment` - Segments the strategy is expected to trade on.
+    * `Segment` - Segments where the strategy is expected to trade on.
 This depends on the exchange the strategy being executed on such as NSE, NFO and MCX for Indian markets.
     * `Instrument` - Instrument on which the trading will be performed.
     * `Candle Interval` - Candle Interval in which the strategy will be performed.
 1 Min, 3 Mins, 5 Mins, 15 Mins and 30 Mins are some of the candle types which can be used to generate signals.
     * `Trading Type` - States the trading type on which strategy will be performed.
 Intraday and Delivery are two modes supported by the platform.
 Transaction charges differ for both the trading types.
     * `Trading Start Time` - Start time of the strategy.
-This can be user defined depending on the trading time.
+A user can define the timings according to their own requirements by tweaking the strategy parameters.
     * `Trading Stop Time` - Stop time of the strategy.
-This can be user defined depending on the trading time.
+A user can define the timings according to their own requirements by tweaking the strategy parameters.
     * `Parameters` - Key parameters of the strategy.
 This differs from strategy-to-strategy based on the logic.
 Example: Fast MA Period, Slow MA Period, Signal Period etc.

 [ ![Marketplace](imgs/screenshots/sad.png "Click to Enlarge or Ctrl+Click to open in a new Tab") ](imgs/screenshots/sad.png)

- * `Details` -
+ * `Details` - This gives a description of how the strategy works.
+It includes - strategy details and working, indicators used, formulae, signal generation conditions, etc.

 #### Backtesting Report
 ---